 - Paystubs covering the last 30 days

-- Bank statements for the last 2 months
+- Bank statements for the last two months

-Listen to what the loan processor needs so you’re ready for the underwriter, who handles the entire approval process.
+Listen to what the loan processor needs to prepare you for the underwriter, who handles the entire approval process.

 The Underwriter has the Key to your Approval

 Once you provide the loan processor with the necessary documentation, he/she sends your paperwork to the underwriter.
 The underwriter’s job is to assess your risk.

 The underwriter looks at all qualifying documents to decide whether you’re worth the risk.
 He/she compares your documents to the loan program requirements.
 If there are any issues or discrepancies, the underwriter may have the processor ask you for clarification or more documentation.